paritytech/polkadot/grafana/README.md

 - Chain selection

 It is important to note that this dashboard applies only for validator nodes.
 The prometheus queries assume the `instance` label value contains the string `validator` only for validator nodes.
-If this assumption is broken the dashboard will shown useless or invalid data.

 [Dashboard JSON](parachains/status.json)